lbux/aws-connect-supervisor-app/rest-service/README.md

 ### _TO-DO:_

-- Check for unused imports in all files.
-- remove Constants.java (replaced with connectinstance.java)
-    - replace all use of Constants in connecthandler.java by passing in ConnectInstance
-- combine all metricdatav2 requests into one (later)
+- explore later: combine all metricdatav2 requests into one

 service level todo: